-Decision Support Systems (DSS) are gaining an increased popularity in various domains, including business, engineering, the military, and medicine.
-They are especially valuable in situations in which the amount of available information is prohibitive for the intuition of an unaided human decision maker and in which precision and optimality are of importance.
-Decision support systems can aid human cognitive deficiencies by integrating various sources of information, providing intelligent access to relevant knowledge, and aiding the process of structuring decisions.
+Decision Support Systems (DSS) are gaining increased popularity in various domains, including business, engineering, the military, and medicine.
+They are especially valuable in situations where the amount of available information is prohibitive for the intuition of an unaided human decision-maker and in which precision and optimality are of importance.
+Decision support systems can aid human cognitive deficiencies by integrating various sources of information, providing intelligent access to relevant knowledge, and structuring decisions.
 They can also support choice among well-defined alternatives and build on formal approaches, such as the methods of engineering economics, operations research, statistics, and decision theory.
-They can also employ artificial intelligence methods to address heuristically problems that are intractable by formal techniques.
-Proper application of decisionmaking tools increases productivity, efficiency, and effectiveness and gives many businesses a comparative advantage over their competitors, allowing them to make optimal choices for technological processes and their parameters, planning business operations, logistics, or investments.
+They can also employ artificial intelligence methods to address heuristic problems that are intractable by formal techniques.
+Proper application of decision-making tools increases productivity, efficiency, and effectiveness and gives many businesses a comparative advantage over their competitors, allowing them to make optimal choices for technological processes and their parameters, planning business operations, logistics, or investments.

 These systems allow individuals and organizations to deal with unstructured or semi-structured decision problems that demand extensive experience and expert knowledge.
-However, the increasing complexity of the problems and the continuous growing of information and knowledge that should be mastered by responsible people in organizations underline the need for DSSs driven by advanced and modern technologies.
+However, the increasing complexity of the problems and the continuous growth of information and knowledge that responsible people in organizations should master underline the need for DSSs driven by advanced and modern technologies.
 From this perspective, the field of DSS is expanding to use new technologies such as Social Media, Semantic Web, Linked Data, Big Data, and Machine Learning.
 These technologies are converging to provide integrated support for individuals and organizations to make more rational decisions

-The Fifth International Workshop on Intelligent Decision Support Systems for Industry Application (WIDSSI) co-located with the 18th Mexican International Conference on Artificial Intelligence (MICAI 2019) will be aimed to bring together researches, developers and practitioners involved in the research area of Industrial Engineering, Computer Science, Management Science, Systems Engineering, Operations Research, Optimization Process, Software Engineering, Computational Engineering, Innovation Systems, Logistics Engineering, among others.
+The Seventh International Workshop on Intelligent Decision Support Systems for Industry Application (WIDSSI 2021), colocated with the 20th Mexican International Conference on Artificial Intelligence (MICAI 2021), will be aimed to bring together researchers, developers, and practitioners involved in the research area of Industrial Engineering, Computer Science, Management Science, Systems Engineering, Operations Research, Optimization Process, Software Engineering, Computational Engineering, Innovation Systems, Logistics Engineering, among others.

-The aim of this Workshop will be investigated and disseminate trends among innovative and high-quality research regarding the implementation of conceptual frameworks, strategies, techniques, methodologies, informatics platforms and models for developing Intelligent Decision Support Systems for Industry.
+This Workshop aims to investigate and disseminate trends among innovative and high-quality research regarding the implementation of conceptual frameworks, strategies, techniques, methodologies, informatics platforms, and models for developing Intelligent Decision Support Systems for Industry

-This track will offer the opportunity to present recent results and about Intelligence Decision Support System, Knowledge-based System for Optimization Process, theory, methods, systems and its applications at any kind of industry.
+This track will offer the opportunity to present recent results and about Intelligence Decision Support System, Knowledge-based System for Optimization Process, theory, methods, systems, and its applications in any industry.

-The principal objective of this track will be to know trends and new models development for researchers and practitioners in the area of Intelligence Decision Support System, Knowledgebased System for Optimization Process, in order to report the main applications and facilitate the growing in this field research.
+The principal objective of this track will be to know trends and new models’ development for researchers and practitioners in the area of Intelligence Decision Support System, Knowledgebased System for Optimization Process, to report the main applications and facilitate the growth in this field research.

 The list of topics includes, but is not limited to: